suyuliu347/econ211_fall2025/code_data/README.md

-# The Impact of Monetary Policy Shocks on Online Labor Markets – Code and Data
+# The Effects of Monetary Policy Shocks on the Online Labor Market – Code and Data

-This repository contains the code and data about the paper "The Impact of Monetary Policy Shocks on Online Labor Markets", written by Suyu Liu.
+This repository contains the code and data about the project paper "The Effects of Monetary Policy Shocks on the Online Labor Market", written by Suyu Liu.

 ## Paper webpage